WellyZhang/LearningGit/README.md

 ```
 git checkout -b <branchname>
 ```
 to combine the two.
-Now changes are tracked in the new branch and Master won't be affected.
+Now changes are tracked in the new branch and master won't be affected.

 Other commands related to branching are
 * ```git branch``` checks the current branch and lists all
 * ```git merge <branchname>``` merges the branch to the current branch
 * ```git branch -d <branchname>``` deletes the branch
 * ```git merge --no-ff -m "<note>" <branchname>``` does not delete the branch when merging

+Note the easist merging mode is fast-forward: it simply moves the current branch tip to the target branch tip.

 When conflicts occur when you merge two branches, mannually resolve them by checking the repo's status and the branch merge graph by
 ```